seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 **PANDARUS**
 Well, sweet queen.
 You are pleasant with me.
 But,
 marry, thus, my lord: my dear lord and most esteemed
-friend, your brother Troilus,--
+friend, your brother Troilus--

 **HELEN**
-My Lord Pandarus; honey-sweet lord,--
+My Lord Pandarus; honey-sweet lord--

 **PANDARUS**
 Go to, sweet queen, to go:--commends himself most
-affectionately to you,--
+affectionately to you--

 **HELEN**
 You shall not bob us out of our melody: if you do,